CarlosRobertoMedeiros/study-spring-security-with-keycloak/README.md

 # Environment
   - Execute the docker stack
     - docker-compose -f local-stack.yml -up

+  PostGres Security Database
+	 The inicializacao.bat is a bat script to cleanUp the database structure, into local pc

   KeyCloak
 	- In case of problems with the login